mi-roh/wp-download-codes/README.txt

 Yes, if you have an Apache server running with mod_xsendfile (https://tn123.org/mod_xsendfile/) being installed and configured properly, you can turn on the respective setting in the Download Codes settings.
 The download then uses the plain x-sendfile header instead of streaming it with the general logic.

+= Can I set a Custom Role for the Administration of Codes =

+Yes, define the name of the role with a f.e. with a ```define( 'DC_CAPABILITY', 'dc_downloadCodes' )``` and apply the role to users with a tool f.e. like https://wordpress.org/plugins/user-role-editor/.

 == Screenshots ==